-Katiya, Yuseph Adam/YK (2011) Creating Hegemony: Montreal’s cultural development policies and the rise of cultural actors as entrepreneurial political elites.
+Katiya, Yuseph Adam (2011) Creating Hegemony: Montreal’s cultural development policies and the rise of cultural actors as entrepreneurial political elites.
 Masters thesis, Concordia University.

 This is the latest version of this item.